ATP-S/Automated-Tool-for-Positive-Selection-ATPS-/README.md

 # Wiki

 A detailed documentation can be found at the [GitHub Wiki](https://github.com/APS-P/APSP/wiki).
+It contains a detailed guide on how to use APSP and understand its output.

 # Technical support